GENTEL-lab/EnzymeCAGE/README.md

 * Evaluate the performance of the model

 ## Dataset
-We are still preparing the updated data, which is expected to be released before May 6.
+We are still preparing the updated data, which is expected to be released before May 8 (holiday is on the way!).

 ### Option 1: Directly use the extracted pockets
 We have run AlphaFill and pre-extracted the enzyme pockets from the dataset, and you can directly use this part of the data to reproduce the experimental results.
 The pockets are located in `./dataset/pocket/alphafill_8A`